 I learned that one of the biggest impacts on a kid’s environment is stress…

 I have a conflict of interest regarding polyamory and parenting.
-Of course I want to believe my choices are not harmful to them!
-It’s one of the reasons why–along with the enormous love for my children–I threw myself into researching childhood developmental psychology.
-I hoped that peer reviewed science would shine a light on any bias, and help me evaluate my choices more carefully.
+Of course I want to believe my choices are not harmful to my children!
+It’s one of the reasons why — along with the enormous love for my children — I threw myself into researching childhood developmental psychology.
+I hoped that peer-reviewed science would shine a light on any bias and help me evaluate my choices more carefully.
 During my studies, I learned that stress greatly impacts the development of the brain.
-Unstable and acrimonious relationships–monogamous or polyamorous–can be conducive to a level of stress known as toxic.
-At the same time some stress is needed for healthy development.
+Unstable and acrimonious relationships — monogamous or polyamorous — can be conducive to a level of stress known as toxic.
+At the same time, some stress is needed for healthy development.

 More Radical Reads: Lovingkindness: How to Deal With Parenting Mistakes

-I learned that sex-negativity was harmful to mothers and their children…
+I learned that sex negativity is harmful to mothers and their children…

-One of the many curses of living in our system, is the relentless objectification of women as possessions, our sexuality is owned and shamed by others.
+One of the many curses of living in our system is the relentless objectification of women as possessions.
+Our sexuality is owned and shamed by others.
 Most of us inflict these beliefs or perpetuate them, or both.
-I am committed to expressing my sexual desires consensually, considerately and joyously.
-I am also committed to undoing my harmful upbringing, so that my children can experience their sexuality in the way that they choose.
+I am committed to expressing my sexual desires consensually, considerately, and joyously.
+I am also committed to undoing my harmful upbringing so that my children can experience their sexuality in the way they choose.

 I learned what immense privilege I have, and now my kids know that too…

 Did I mention the potential for bullying?
-It’s out of my hands unless we hide ourselves–who we love and how we love.
+It’s out of my hands unless we hide ourselves — who we love and how we love.
 Unless we pretend to be conventional.
 Except for the fact that we’re a privileged family.
 Nothing eliminates human nature, but we have the possibility to lessen discrimination by choosing our environment.
-We have race privilege, class privilege which enables a certain financial flexibility to choose.
+We have racial privilege.
+We also have class privilege, which enables a certain financial flexibility to choose.
 Right now we have chosen to live in Berlin, an accepting city full of diversity.
 I have not earned this privilege, and I recognise how it benefits me and my choices.
 It protects my kids.